XQSkys/Smily_helper/README.md

     maybe i add some features at weekend but i am pleased with this

-    you need https://www.java.com/ to use this software.
+    you need https://www.java.com/ to use this software. and https://processing.org/download/ for change this *.pde source code.